Holding types

 Dividend

-Fixed income is becoming an increasingly attractive asset class, especially given the recent surge in yields following the outcome of the U.S. elections.
-We view this as an opportunity to reiterate our bullish view on investment-grade fixed income, as we expect the asset class to deliver superior risk-adjusted returns in the next 1-3 years.
-Many analysts interpret the recent surge in yields as a reflection of growing concerns that Trump's proposed policies will lead to widening fiscal deficits and stoke inflationary pressures.
+Fixed income is gaining popularity as an investment option, particularly after the rise in yields following the U.S. elections.
+We believe this presents a chance to emphasize our positive outlook on investment-grade fixed income, as we anticipate it will provide better risk-adjusted returns over the next 1-3 years.
+Many experts see the recent increase in yields as a sign of worries that Trump's proposed policies may result in larger fiscal deficits and increased inflation.

-With the expectation that the Federal Reserve will continue to cut interest rates, corporations proceeded to issue more bonds in Q3.
-Given this, fixed income investors have options, including three from Vanguard.
+As the Federal Reserve is likely to keep lowering interest rates, companies started to issue more bonds in the third quarter.
+This situation gives fixed income investors several choices, including three options from Vanguard.

 FAQ